sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-1-begin-trial/data-warehouse-cloud-1-begin-trial.md

 ### Get your SAP Datasphere free tier tenant

 To get started, sign up for your [SAP Datasphere free tier tenant](https://www.sap.com/products/technology-platform/datasphere/trial.html.html).
 Scroll to the bottom of the page and click on `New to SAP BTP` to get started.
+Click [here](https://blogs.sap.com/2023/04/14/sap-datasphere-getting-started-with-sap-datasphere-for-free/) for detailed steps on setting up your SAP Business Technology Platform free tier account and getting started with SAP Datasphere for free.

-Follow along in the video below for step-by-step guidance on setting up your SAP Business Technology Platform free tier account.
+Or you can follow along in the video below for step-by-step guidance on setting up your SAP Business Technology Platform free tier account.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0zGuMus4R10" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>